CONDEMNED TO LIFE: essay/synopsis for a documentary film about Vaklush Tolev and his ideas

 A subjective re-enactment of the time of the courtroom trial is conducted.
 The halls are empty, the corridors too.
 It’s not a wandering ghost, but a real person who appears once again in the corridors of memories, our current narrator, once condemned to death.
 Sounds convey the bygone reality in the deserted space.
 It’s as if they are all there in the hall – the accusers and the accused.
 They give him the floor.
 Unperturbed boldness booms out: ‘A principled struggle against communism until its total annihilation!’
 The sound takes us back to the corridors where the loudspeakers blare from the ceilings.
 The hero once again appears in the corridor as he moves away into the distance, seen from behind.
 A jump-cut with the clattering of icy pieces on glass takes us back to the courtroom, where the windows are opened by the power of the storm.
 Completely red by now, the ice beats against the windows and enters the room.
 The wind’s force makes the judge’s gavel slide along the tabletop.
 There, where it stops, it goes out of focus and behind it the empty chair of the judge comes into focus.
 Amidst the stream of his narrative, Vaklush Tolev says: ‘TO BE BRAVE when mortal fear with utter power reigns.’

 A downpour of red hail: on the windows, on the courtyards, on the heads of the helpless passers-by.
 It’s everywhere; it’s a calamity from which you can’t hide.
-On the streets red torrents from the melting ice flow down.
-The transition from the previous scene to a close-up of our hero takes place with a very slow double exposure: a black and white shot of the red-flowing watery stream.
+On the streets, red torrents from the melting ice flow down.
+The transition from the previous scene to a close-up of our character takes place with a very slow double exposure: a black-and-white shot of the red-flowing watery stream.
 This is followed by the story of his years in prisons and camps.
-The circle of prisoners from the first episode appears briefly, when he recounts the situation where a zealous new overseer tries to force him to walk in the same direction as the flow of prisoners.
+The circle of prisoners from the introduction of the character appears briefly when he recounts the situation where a zealous new overseer tries to force him to walk in the same direction as the flow of prisoners.
 After several attempts to get him to obey, the overseer, flogging a dead horse, by now baffled and ready to go to extremes, declaims in warning that: ‘If you play with fire, you’re going to get burnt!’
 Our character’s answer is once again an audacious retort: ‘He who is fire does not fear the flame!’

 He tells us of his dozens of poems and plays, written on cigarette paper.
 He tells us how, at his last stop on the line, Varna, he burnt almost everything on the bonfire of the past before he got out.
 In this way he cleared a space in his soul for the future to come.
 He explains his peculiar statement to us that prison for him had been Heaven’s way of caring for him, employing social repression rather than suffering and thus highlighting his theory that ‘there is no suffering, only development’.